dfelinto/blender-manual/manual/scene_layout/object/editing/duplicate.rst

 you are automatically placed in move mode.
 See the examples below.

-This copy is a new object, which shares data-blocks with the original object (by default, all the materials, textures, and F-curves), but which has copied others, like the mesh, for example.
+This copy is a new object, which shares data-blocks with the original object (by default, all the materials, textures, and F-Curves), but which has copied others, like the mesh, for example.
 That is why this form of duplication is sometimes called "shallow link", because not all data-blocks are shared; some of them are "hard copied"!